 It's important you spend time getting to know prospective pets.
 If you have questions or wish to visit with an animal, just ask a staff member or volunteer for assistance.
 For safety reasons, we ask that anyone 17 years old or younger is accompanied by an adult when visiting with an animal.

-If you find an animal you wish to adopt, we’ll sit down for an informal consultation to ensure that you and the pet you’ve selected are a good match.
+If you meet an animal you wish to adopt, we’ll sit down for an informal consultation to ensure that you and the pet you’ve selected are a good match.
 During this process we'll also review the animal’s medical and behavioral records, explain policies and services available to adopters, and help you choose the right pet supplies.

 AHS will continue to support you and your pet at home.
-Our website is full of information that can make your pet's transition from the shelter to your home as stress-free as possible — including tips and details about AHS programs and services.
+Our website is full of information that can make your pet's transition from the shelter to your home as stress-free as possible — including details about AHS programs and services.